 The International Pilot

 The International Pilot is the magazine of the maritime pilots’ community.
-It was launched in 1997 being its main objective to collect and illustrate essential information concerning our members’ profession.
-In terms of content, the primary topics are Maritime Safety and Pilotage among others of common interest within the industry.
+It was launched in 1997 with its main objective being to collect and illustrate essential information concerning our members’ profession.
+We have recently revamped our newsletter to include four main sections: Safety, Community, Technology and Sustainability, aiming to ensure our global membership remains well-informed about the latest development within the maritime international community.

-The magazine readership exceeds 8,500 subscribers including maritime pilots and their National Associations as well as other sister Associations and stakeholders worldwide.
+The magazine readership exceeds 8,500 subscribers including maritime pilots, their National Associations and stakeholders globally.

 Want to publish an article?